Recently, I took 2 weeks off from my business and the only reason I could to do that was because:

 “What did you do today?”

 You can have the staff member in just a couple of lines like “I did 10 visits today” “I completed two new evaluations”.
+This will allow your staff to measure their own efficiency.

 “Do you have any questions for me about what you did today?”

 This encourages interaction with your staff member so that the staff member can basically voice their concerns, discuss their opinions, or simply seek clarity about something.
+This will be useful to your staff as this allows them to learn and improve.

 “What feedback do you have to make the process better?”